Rasta Pasta! Are you ready for a colorful meal bursting with flavor? Here it is!

 - 1/2 tsp dried thyme

 - 1 cup shredded parmesan cheese

-- Cook pasta in salted water according to the directions on the package.
+- Cook pasta in salted water according to the directions on the package to al dente.

 - Mix the shrimp in a mixture of 1 Tbsp jerk seasoning, 1/2 Tbsp olive oil, garlic powder, onion powder and Old Bay.
 Marinate while prepping other ingredients.

 - Heat remaining 1 Tbsp olive oil in a skillet over medium high heat.
 Add shrimp in a single layer.
 Cook about two minutes per side, then remove to a plate.

 - In the same pan, melt butter and stir in paprika.
 Add in peppers and white parts of green onions.
 Sauté for 2-3 minutes.
 Add in garlic and cook for a minute.
 Stir in cream, jerk seasoning and thyme and cook till peppers are cooked to your preferred doneness.

 - Stir in parmesan and mozzarella cheese, until they are melted into the sauce.